Tuesday, February 17, 2026

 • Eight weeks is a maximum, not a target

-• Example: if average resolution time rises from 12 days to 28 days across reporting periods, supervisors typically expect firms to explain why and what action is underway
+• Example: if average resolution time rises from 12 days to 28 days across reporting periods, regulators typically expect firms to explain why and what action is underway

 What good looks like